 The Pinnacle Pro is a portable conduction vaporizer that packs a punch but falls short on a few different aspects.
 This unit retails for $229 for just the Pinnacle Pro.
 If you want the DLX model which includes the hydrotube water attachment it will run you $279.

-UPDATE: I highly recommend checking out my best dry herb vaporizer page or looking at more of my options for the best portable dry herb vaporizers.
+UPDATE: I highly recommend checking out my best dry herb vaporizer buying guide.
 This will give you a good idea of what’s available on the market right now including a category for best portable vaporizers under $200.

 Intro – The model I purchased was the Pinnacle Pro DLX with Hydrotube and one of the first things I recommend is don’t buy the original Pinnacle Pro unless you plan on spending the extra $50 for the Hydrotube water attachment.
 The Pinnacle Pro by itself is very harsh and irritating to the throat even on the lowest heat settings.
 The battery life is less than the portable market average.
 The manufacturer claims that you can get 50 minutes of battery life but I’ve found the unit has problems maintaining temps after 2-3 sessions.